ukraine refugee fund

 world central kitchen - $400,000 grant

 World Central Kitchen is distributing nourishing food and fresh meals across Ukraine, Poland, Hungary, Moldova, Romania, Slovakia, and Spain.
 The agency is working with local restaurants, caterers, and food trucks to provide fresh and comforting meals to families at border crossings, reception centers, shelters, and other locations along their journey.
-They serve nearly 300,000 meals a day, and have served over 6 million meals since the conflict began.
+They have served over 25 million meals since the conflict began.
 In addition to hot meals, WCK is distributing bulk food product including produce and dry goods to restaurant partners in Ukraine to supplement the strained food supply chain.

 americares - $400,000 GRANT

-Americares is focused on providing medicine and supplies to people inside Ukraine and those who have fled to neighboring countries.
-To date, they have provided 20 tons of medicines and supplies for hospitals in Ukraine, including antibiotics, insulin, IV fluids, wound care supplies and trauma kits.
-They are working with 21 international and local partners.
-They are also providing emergency funding to local organizations in Poland and Ukraine that specialize in mental health services, relocation services, and housing support.
+Americares is focused on providing medicine and medical supplies to people inside Ukraine and those who have fled to neighboring countries.
+To date, they have provided over 110 tons of supplies to Ukraine, including antibiotics, insulin, IV fluids, wound care supplies and trauma kits.
+The agency is also providing emergency funding to 37 international partners to support psychosocial services, counseling and trauma-focused behavioral therapy for children and adults.

 With warehouses in Ukraine, Poland and Hungary, Global Empowerment Mission is providing emergency aid such as food, water, medicine, hygiene kits, and other basic necessities all across Ukraine.
 Their team is also providing relocation assistance, including transportation, housing, and case workers.